flash62au/DccExController/README.md

 **Currently functioning:**
 - Provides a list of discovered SSIDs with the ability to choose one.
 When you select one:
   - if it is one in your specified list (in the sketch), it will use that specified password
-  - if it is a DCC++EX wiFi Command Station in access Point mode, it will guess the password
+  - if it is a EX-CommandStation in access Point mode, it will guess the password
   - otherwise it will ask to enter the password (Use the rotary encoder to choose each character and the encoder button to select it.  * = backspace.  # = enter the password.)
 - Optionally provides a list of SSIDs with the specified passwords (in the sketch) to choose from
-- Auto-connects to the first found wiThrottle Protocol Server if only one found, otherwise
+- Auto-connects to the first found EX-CommandStation if only one found, otherwise
   - Asks which to connect to
   - If none found will ask to enter the IP Address and Port
-  - Guesses the wiThrottle IP address and Port for DCC++EX WiFi Access Point mode Command Stations
+  - Guesses the  IP address and Port for EX-CommandStations using Access Point mode
   - optionally can add a #define (a preference) to disable this auto connect feature
 - Rudimentary on-the-fly consists
 - Assign commands directly to the 1-9 buttons (in the sketch) (see list below)